openresty/lua-resty-core/lib/ngx/process.md

 Returns the current process's type name.
 Here are all of the names:

-* single: returned when Nginx is running in single process mode
+* single: returned when Nginx is running in the single process mode
 * signaller: returned when Nginx is running as a signaller
-* master: returned when the code is called in master process
+* master: returned when the code is called in the master process
-* worker: returned when the code is called in worker process
+* worker: returned when the code is called in a worker process
-* privileged agent: returned when the code is called in privileged agent
+* privileged agent: returned when the code is called in the privileged agent

 For example,